-6.1.
-The Company may by ordinary resolution filed with the Registrar amend its Memorandum to increase the authorized capital of the Company by:

-- (i) creating shares with par value or shares without par value, or both; - (ii) increasing the number of shares with par value or shares without par value, or both; or, - (iii) increasing the par value of a class of shares with par value, if no shares of that class are issued.

-6.2.
-The Company may by special resolution alter its Memorandum to subdivide, consolidate, change from shares with par value to shares without par value, or from shares without par value to shares with par value, or change the designation of, all or any of its shares but only to such extent, in such manner and with such consents of members holding a class of shares which is the subject of or affected by such alteration, as the Company Act provides.

-6.3.
-The Company may alter its Memorandum or these Articles:
+- 6.1.
+The Company may by ordinary resolution filed with the Registrar amend its Memorandum to increase the authorized capital of the Company by: - (i) creating shares with par value or shares without par value, or both; - (ii) increasing the number of shares with par value or shares without par value, or both; or, - (iii) increasing the par value of a class of shares with par value, if no shares of that class are issued. - 6.2.
+The Company may by special resolution alter its Memorandum to subdivide, consolidate, change from shares with par value to shares without par value, or from shares without par value to shares with par value, or change the designation of, all or any of its shares but only to such extent, in such manner and with such consents of members holding a class of shares which is the subject of or affected by such alteration, as the Company Act provides. - 6.3.
+The Company may alter its Memorandum or these Articles: - by special resolution, to create, define and attach special rights or restrictions to any shares; and, - (ii) by special resolution and by otherwise complying with any applicable provision of its Memorandum or these Articles, to vary or abrogate any special rights and restrictions attached to any spaces.

-(i) by special resolution, to create, define and attach special rights or restrictions to any shares; and, and in each case by filing a certified copy of such resolution with the Registrar but no right or special right attached to all members holding shares of each class whose right or special right is so prejudiced or interfered with consent thereto in writing, or unless a resolution consenting thereto is passed at a separate class meeting of the holders of the shares of each such class by a majority of three-fourths, or such greater majority as may be specified by the special rights attached to the class of shares, of the issued shares of such class.
-6.4.
-Notwithstanding such consent in writing or such resolution, no such alteration shall be valid as to any part of the issued shares of any class unless the holders of the rest of the issued shares of such class either all consent thereto in writing or consent thereto by a resolution passed by the votes of members holding three-fourths of the rest of such shares.
+and in each case by filing a certified copy of such resolution with the Registrar but no right or special right attached to all members holding shares of each class whose right or special right is so prejudiced or interfered with consent thereto in writing, or unless a resolution consenting thereto is passed at a separate class meeting of the holders of the shares of each such class by a majority of three-fourths, or such greater majority as may be specified by the special rights attached to the class of shares, of the issued shares of such class.